GauthamVarma11/Image_Enhancement_DL_Project/README.md

 Image Denoising (Primary Focus) – Implemented U-Net and ResNet-inspired autoencoders to remove noise from images.
 Image Resolution Enhancement – Developed and compared GAN and ESRGAN architectures for super-resolution.
 Dataset – Used the MIT-Adobe FiveK dataset, which contains high-resolution images of various real-world scenes.
-This project was part of an academic deep learning course (Semester 3) at University of Houston.
+This project was part of an academic deep learning course at University of Houston.

 ## Image Denoising using Autoencoders